Medically confirmed as the youngest woman in history to give birth; she was just five years and seven months old at the time of the birth.

 After her family noticed her stomach bulging, they took her to a doctor believing that it was a tumor, but tests showed the girl was pregnant.

-Medical tests revealed Lina was ovulating from 8 months of age, due to a developmental disorder, but the family did not allow many more tests to be performed on her or her child.
+Medical tests revealed Lina was ovulating when she was 8 months old, due to a developmental disorder, but the family did not allow any more tests to be performed on her or her child.